droans/mass_card/README.md

     - Press "Add Resource".
 For the URL, type in "/local/mass-card.js".
 Select "JavaScript module" and click "Create".

 ## Configuration

-### Create services

-This card requires you to create three scripts: `script.get_player_queues`, `script.mass_play_queue_item`, and `script.mass_remove_queue_item`.
-If you know what you are doing, you can manually configure this.
-Otherwise, use the instructions below to help out.

-1. Install the Pyscript integration from HACS.
-2. Download the file `examples/mass_queue.py`.
-Save it in your Home Assistant `<config>/pyscript/scripts` directory.
-3. Copy the example scripts from `examples/script.yaml` file.

-### Add Card

 The card does not have a visual editor.
 Use this configuration to create your card:

 ```yaml
 type: custom:mass-card